NeuroTechX/ntx_slack_archive/general.md

  >stephen: reaching back in time, therere a few examples of memory implant stories.
 Gibsons Johnny Mnemonic, with (pretty bad) film adaptation of the same name. and even further back, this story by Philip K Dick, which later became Total Recall: <https://en.wikipedia.org/wiki/We_Can_Remember_It_for_You_Wholesale>

+5/12/2017 5:04 PM

+ **watson** :

+ >If you want to reach even further back in time there is PDKs short story The Unreconstructed M from the 1950s, where theres a door that can be unlocked by brain activity: <http://www.technovelgy.com/ct/content.asp?Bnum=2486>